kchu25/MOTIFs.jl/README.md

 Because there may be more patterns in the datasets that aren't fully captured.
 This is even more so in in-vivo datasets such as ChIP-Seq.

-Our work finds that more than half the selected ChiP-Seq datasets that we've examined from [JASPAR](https://jaspar.genereg.net/) containes transposable elements that often overlaps the primary binding sites.
+Our work finds that more than half the selected ChiP-Seq datasets that we've examined from [JASPAR 2022](https://jaspar.genereg.net/) containes transposable elements that often overlaps the primary binding sites.
 For instance, NFE2L2, YY1, STAT1, SRF, AR exhibit overlaps with transposable elements ([Figure 4](https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/btad378/7192989?utm_source=advanceaccess&utm_campaign=bioinformatics&utm_medium=email)):

 ![image info](./imgs/long_1.png)

-These long patterns pose challenges for traditional k-mer-based methods as space complexity becomes infeasible.
+These long patterns pose challenges for traditional k-mer-based methods as space complexity is exponential.

 Furthermore, many datasets exhibit a large presence of gapped motifs.
 For example, we found that ChIP-Seq datasets from both [JASPAR](https://jaspar.genereg.net/) and [Factorbook](https://www.factorbook.org/) more often than not contains gapped motifs ([Figure 6](https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/btad378/7192989?utm_source=advanceaccess&utm_campaign=bioinformatics&utm_medium=email)):